samuelyoon17/boiler_royale/README.md

 * Solution: I implemented PostgreSQL Triggers.
 Now, the moment a match is inserted, a stored procedure (update_elo_on_match_insert) fires automatically.
 This guarantees atomicity — a match cannot exist without the resulting rating change occurring.

 2. Reporting Accuracy: Handling Null Data
-* Initial Approach: When generating tournament reports, players who had not yet played a match were being excluded from results entirely when using the standard INNER JOIN.
+* Initial Approach: When generating tournament reports, players who had not yet played a match were being excluded from results entirely when using the default INNER JOIN.
 * Solution: I implemented a LEFT JOIN combined with moving the filter condition (tournament_id) into the ON clause.
 This preserves the user row even if match data is null.
 I then utilized COALESCE to convert those nulls into readable "0-0" records for the frontend/application layer.

 3. Faster Search: Creating Indexes